Change these 5 habits to move your finances forward in the New Year

 “If someone doesn’t know which habits need to change,” states Lisa, “they will most likely keep doing the exact things that are holding them back.”

-If 2021 is the year you want to finally move your finances forward; here are 5 habits to change now.
+If this is the year you want to finally move your finances forward; here are 5 habits to change now.

 #1: Spending more than you earn.